 Integrations with the top CRM and online fundraising tools make these two providers our top recommendations for matching gift software.

-Determine what your nonprofit’s needs are to figure out which integrations are going to be the most important to your organization.
+Remember that the first step to finding the right CRM is by determining what your nonprofit needs and figuring out which integrations are going to be the most important to your organization.